aubreypwd/wpkickstart/README.md

 _Note this is intended for plugins, but can really go anywhere once it's converted._

+Want to see how it works, see below and [/services/example-service](/services/example-service) and even [services/replace-cli](/services/replace-cli) for examples on what it can do.

 ## To Use

 - Clone down in the `plugins/` directory